takaya-imai/data_lightning_atomic_swap/README.md

     PreImg2    <-------------------    PreImg2    <---------------------   PreImg2

-* This protocol example has 512 bits data and they are transferred in two paths.
+- This protocol example has 512 bits data and they are transferred in two paths.
 However, it can transfer larger data in several payment paths like [5].
-* || means string concatenation.
+- || means string concatenation.
-* If data is less than 512 bits, then 0x00 is padded(I am not sure which of big endian and little endian is better).
+- If data is less than 512 bits, then 0x00 is padded(I am not sure which of big endian and little endian is better).

-[Use Cases]
+# Use Cases

-1, Lightning Network ecosystem
+1. Lightning Network ecosystem

 - Hosting Incentives like Acai Protocol
     - Watchtower Hosting incentive, Backup Hosting incentive